Points of Authority

 "Points of Authority" is a song by American rock band Linkin Park.
 It is the fourth track on their first studio album, Hybrid Theory.
-Mike Shinoda's verses originally had different lyrics, and Chester Bennington's parts became no different from the Hybrid Theory version.
 The song was released in 2001 as a promo release.
 A CD single for the song was set to be released in the UK in September 2001, but instead, "Papercut" was released as the third single from the album.
 It was later planned as the fifth official single from the album, planned for a January 2002 release but was cancelled for unknown reasons.
 In its place, the song's remix version was released.
+Mike Shinoda's verses originally had different lyrics, and Chester Bennington's parts became no different from the Hybrid Theory version.

-The song's remix "Pts.OF.Athrty" was released as the only single taken from remix album Reanimation (2002) while another remix, by The Crystal Method, was released on LP Underground 2.0.
+The song's remix "Pts.OF.Athrty" was released as the only single taken from remix album Reanimation (2002) while another remix, by the Crystal Method, was released on LP Underground 2.0.
 The song is one from the seven Linkin Park's songs that appeared in the mash-up EP Collision Course with American rapper Jay-Z. If the Linkin Park package is downloaded on DJ Hero 2, then players (as DJs) can play with a scratched version of "Pts.OF.Athrty".
 The song was used in the 2000 Adam Sandler film Little Nicky.

-Live info

-Between 2007 and 2009, it was performed at the beginning and the end with an intro/outro rap from another song; for example, "Petrified" and "Dolla" by Fort Minor; "It's Goin' Down" by The X-Ecutioners; and "Reading My Eyes", "High Voltage" and "Dedicated" by Linkin Park.
-One example appears on the band's DVD Road to Revolution: Live at Milton Keynes, as Shinoda performs "Petrified" in the beginning, and "There They Go" at the end.

 Music video

 The music video was directed by Nathan "Karma" Cox, and it was released in promoting the DVD Frat Party at the Pankake Festival.
 It shows live presentations by Linkin Park during their tour in 2001.

 An alternative video was also released as hidden content in the DVD Frat Party at the Pankake Festival.
-It was similar to the live version release of "Crawling," recorded at the Dragon Festival in San Bernardino, California on February 3, 2001.
+It was similar to the live version release of "Crawling", recorded at the Dragon Festival in San Bernardino, California on February 3, 2001.

-As of December 2022, the music video for "Points of Authority" has over 36 million views on YouTube.

 Track listing

+Critical reception

+"Points of Authority" is widely regarded as one of Linkin Park's best songs.
+In 2017, Billboard ranked the song number seven on their list of the 15 greatest Linkin Park songs, and in 2021, Kerrang ranked the song number eleven on their list of the 20 greatest Linkin Park songs.